-Five Rivers MetroParks Response to COVID-19
+Five Rivers MetroParks' Response to COVID-19

 Five Rivers MetroParks cares deeply about the health of its employees, volunteers and community.

-- Playgrounds and natural play areas
+- Playgrounds and nature play areas are open.

 - Visit MetroParks’ Nature Is Open blog for stories, videos and more about how you can stay safe and have fun while improving your physical and mental health outdoors.